 - Create a day focused around one or two focus activities

-I’m kind of a pain in the ass person to work with, I like to do things my own way.
-So I ended creating a third option that works a little better for me, but is focused around the 168 concept.
+I’m kind of a pain-in-the-ass person to work with, I like to do things my own way.
+So I ended up creating a third option that works a little better for me but is focused on the 168 concept.

 4. Does it Work?